guanyuming-he/guanyuming-he/README.md

 ## My PGP key
 You may find my OpenPGP public key published [here](https://github.com/guanyuming-he/Openpgp-key) useful.
-I don't know which email address I will use in the future, but you can always (in the next 10 years, to be cautious) trust the signatures made by my private key, if you know me and you are confident that this GitHub account is controlled by myself.
+I don't know which email address I will use in the future, but you can always (in the next 10 years, to be cautious) trust the signatures made by my private key, if you know me and you are confident that this GitHub account is controlled by myself (of course, you have to trust your browser and the certificate authorities; be mindful to detail in security).

 ## Current Interests
 *The below may seem very broad together, but they are closely connected: the subfields I listed inside the parentheses intersect each other a lot.*